 The Company has adopted a stock option plan (the Plan).
 Under the Plan, the Company may issue shares of the Company's common stock or grant options to acquire the Company's common stock from time to time to employees, directors, officers, consultants or advisors of the Company on the terms and conditions set forth in the Plan.
-No activity has occurred during the last two years.
+No activity has occurred during the last two years and there are no common stock options outstanding as of September 30, 2021.